Silly-Bytes/firefox_control_steroids/entry.md

 ability to have a fast new tab no matter where you are, which window has the focus, or if Firefox is running or not.

-The `/` command is quite nice, here is an use case:
+The `s` command is quite nice, here is an use case:

 You're compiling some code, but the compiler complains with a cryptic message, so you use [tmux to copy the error